Federal Communications Commission: Net neutrality

 On January 14, 2014, Verizon won its lawsuit over the FCC in the United States Court of Appeals for the District of Columbia Court.
 Verizon was suing over increased regulation on internet service providers on the grounds that "even though the commission has general authority to regulate in this arena, it may not impose requirements that contravene express statutory mandates.
 Given that the commission has chosen to classify broadband providers in a manner that exempts them from treatment as common carriers, the Communications Act expressly prohibits the commission from nonetheless regulating them as such."

 After these setbacks in court, in April 2014 the FCC issued a Notice of Proposed Rulemaking regarding a path forward for The Open Internet Order.
-On November 10, 2014, President Obama created a YouTube video recommending that the FCC reclassify broadband Internet service as a telecommunications service in order to preserve net neutrality.
+On November 10, 2014, President Barack Obama created a YouTube video recommending that the FCC reclassify broadband Internet service as a telecommunications service in order to preserve net neutrality.

 On February 26, 2015, the FCC ruled in favor of net neutrality by applying Title II (common carrier) of the Communications Act of 1934 and Section 706 of the Telecommunications act of 1996 to the Internet.

 The rules prompted debate about the applicability of First Amendment protections to Internet service providers and edge providers.
-Republican commissioner Ajit Pai said the Open Internet Order "posed a special danger" to "First Amendment speech, freedom of expression, [and] even freedom of association."
+Republican commissioner Ajit Pai said the Open Internet Order "posed a special danger" to "First Amendment speech, freedom of expression, [and] even freedom of association".
 Democratic member and then-Chairman Tom Wheeler said in response that the rules were "no more a plan to regulate the Internet than the First Amendment is a plan to regulate free speech.
 They both stand for the same concept."
 According to a Washington Post poll, 81% of Americans supported net neutrality in 2014, with 81% of Democrats and 85% of Republicans saying they opposed allowing Internet providers to charge websites for faster speeds.

 On March 12, 2015, the FCC released the specific details of the net neutrality rules.
 On April 13, 2015, the FCC published the final rule on its new "Net Neutrality" regulations.

 On April 27, 2017, FCC chairman Ajit Pai released a draft Notice of Proposed Rulemaking that would revise the legal foundation for the agency's Open Internet regulations.
 The NPRM was voted on at the May 18th Open Meeting.
 On December 14, the commission voted 3–2 in favor of passing the repeal of the 2015 rules.
 The repeal formally took effect on June 11, 2018, when the 2015 rules expired.